xLightsSequencer/xLights/README.txt

    -- bag (dkulp) Don't crash if an invalid model or submodel causes a buffer to be size 0 -- bug (dkulp) Don't crash if special characters are using timing track labels.
-Fixes #762 -- bug (dkulp) Fix crash if sequence has % in name 2016.53  Nov 17, 2016
+Fixes #762 -- bug (dkulp) Fix crash if sequence has % in name -- bug (keithsw) Fix video effect crash on Mac
+   -- bug (keithsw) Strip leading zeroes from ip addresses to prevent issues -- bug (keithsw) Fix video looping
+   -- bug (keithsw) On piano effect fix reset of timing track when note range changed -- bug (keithsw) Fix updating of start/end time in the status bar when an effect is moved -- bug (keithsw) Fix export models to export all models not just those in current preview 2016.53  Nov 17, 2016
    -- bug (dkulp)   Fix overlap of icicle drops when using multiple strings -- bug (dkulp)   Fix crash when Undo is used after closing a sequence and opening another